Zipcoder/CR-Design-AbstractFactory-Vehicles/README.md

-# Part 8 - Implement builder pattern
+# Part 8 - Create class `VehicleAssembler`
-* Using the [builder lab](https://github.com/Zipcoder/TC-Spring-LicenseBuilder-Application) as an example, redefine the concrete factory classes to use composite `VehicleBuilder` objects to generate new vehicles.
+* Using the [builder lab](https://github.com/Zipcoder/TC-Spring-LicenseBuilder-Application) as an example, redefine the concrete factory classes to use _composite_ `VehicleAssembler` which behaves as a _builder_ for `Vehicle` objects.